thesombady/Nuan/README.md

 # Nuan
  This is a standard package created in python for the use of facial-detection and facial-recognition.
+Moreover, you'll need the following mentioned liberaries in your system: cv2, dlib, face_recognition, time, os, sys, pkg_resources, numpy & PIL.

  ## Installation